 2015 2014 2013

-∠015 2014 2013

 Scholarship Allowance as a % of Tuition and Fees 12% 12% 13%

 Expense Composition

 Instruction 40% 39% 39%

 Research 1% 1% 1%

 Public Service 1% 1% 1%

 Academic Support 13% 13% 13%

 Student Services 7% 7% 7%

 Institutional Support 11% 11% 11%

 Operations and Maintenance of Plant 7% 8% 7%

 Depreciation 6% 6% 6%

-Student Aid 4% 4% 4% Auxiliary Services 11% 11% 12%
+Student Aid 4% 4% 4% Auxiliary Servic es 11% 11% 12%

-Net investment in
+Figure 4.6: Net Assets

-1072 capital assets is the 1073 cost of land, buildings, 1074 improvements, 1075 equipment, furnishings, 1076 and library books, net of 1077 accumulated 1078 depreciation and less any 1079 associated debt such as 1080 bonds payable.
-This 1081 balance, \$124.4 million 1082 (Figure 4.6), is not 1083 available for the 1084 University's use in 1085 ongoing operations, since the underlying assets would have to be sold in order to use the balance to pay current or long-term obligations.
+assets would have to be sold in order to use the balance to pay current or long-term obligations.
 The Commonwealth prohibits the State System from selling university land and buildings without prior approval.

-Development of the budget begins with the University Budget Office's drafting of multiyear budget projections and "what-if" scenarios to assist in strategic planning.
+Development of the budget begins with the University Budget Office's drafting of multiyear budget projections and "what-if' scenarios to assist in strategic planning.
 This modeling strategy is employed because the budget cannot be finalized until state allocations, performance funding, and tuition and fees are determined (typically in the July to September timeframe).
 As part of this process, university planners have elected to use conservative revenue and expense projections to avoid negative revisions when state- and system-level revenue decisions are finalized.

-1097 The University's Council of Trustees (composed of 11 members including a student trustee) 1098 approves the University's annual operating budget and the capital budget request submitted to 1099 PASSHE.
-These actions are taken at formal meetings that are publicly advertised and open to the 1100 community.
-In addition, at each of the council's formal meetings, University representatives inform 1101 the COT of the financial condition of the University, and the COT regularly provides feedback and 1102 direction to the University president and vice presidents.
-Once a year, the council receives a formal 1103 presentation and analysis of the University's audited financial statements.
-When the budget is finalized each fiscal year, the University's Council of Trustees (COT) approves it in September of that 1104 1105 year.
+The University's Council of Trustees (composed of 11 members including a student trustee) approves the University's annual operating budget and the capital budget request submitted to PASSHE.
+These actions are taken at formal meetings that are publicly advertised and open to the community.
+In addition, at each of the council's formal meetings, University representatives inform the COT of the financial condition of the University, and the COT regularly provides feedback and direction to the University president and vice presidents.
+Once a year, the council receives a formal presentation and analysis of the University's audited financial statements.
+When the budget is finalized each fiscal year, the University's Council of Trustees (COT) approves it in September of that year.
 Summary budget information approved by the COT for the fiscal year ending June 30, 2015, can be found on the COT website.
-1106

 As stated previously, despite its strong financial position, WCU will face challenges in the years ahead.
-Among these challenges are level or declining state appropriations, modest tuition increases, and new collective bargaining agreements that are yet to be negotiated but are likely take effect

-- beginning July 1, 2016.
-Additionally, PASSHE may revise its formula for allocating the state - appropriations to the 14 PASSHE universities.
-Any revision most likely would redistribute some - funding from financially strong universities, such as WCU, to the struggling universities.
-Despite - these challenges, the University has undertaken a variety of academic and student service - enhancements and capital investments to remain current with its ten year facilities plan.
-The - institution has invested over \$50 million during the last 5 years to this plan.
-The University - purchased \$13.4 million in capital assets in fiscal year 2014-15, as compared to \$18.8 million in fiscal - 1118 year 2013-14.
-Major academic, student service, and campus facilities projects in progress or - 1119 completed during the last several years are detailed below.
+Among these challenges are level or declining state appropriations, modest tuition increases, and new collective bargaining agreements that are yet to be negotiated but are likely take effect beginning July 1, 2016.
+Additionally, PASSHE may revise its formula for allocating the state appropriations to the 14 PASSHE universities.
+Any revision most likely would redistribute some funding from financially strong universities, such as WCU, to the struggling universities.
+Despite these challenges, the University has undertaken a variety of academic and student service enhancements and capital investments to remain current with its ten year facilities plan.
+The institution has invested over \$50 million during the last 5 years to this plan.
+The University purchased \$13.4 million in capital assets in fiscal year 2014-15, as compared to \$18.8 million in fiscal year 2013-14.
+Major academic, student service, and campus facilities projects in progress or completed during the last several years are detailed below.